Milestone Gold MasterCard Review: Is it Legit?

 There's no cash advance fee in the first year and a cash advance fee of $5 or 5% of the advance amount in the second year and each year after that.
 The cash advance APR is a steep 29.9%, which means you should avoid cash advances on this credit card.

 The foreign transaction fee is just 1%, which is relatively low compared to many other credit cards.

 You can pre-qualify for the Milestone Gold MasterCard before you apply to get a better idea of whether you’re going to be approved for the credit card.
 Keep in mind that pre-qualification is no guarantee of approval, but can be a good estimate.
 The card's website says that pre-qualification won't hurt your credit score.

 If approved, you’ll receive a $300 minimum credit limit based on your creditworthiness, income, debt and other qualification factors.
 On the downside, a portion of your initial credit limit will be consumed with the annual fee and if you choose to add an authorized user, you’ll be assessed a fee for that too.
 Paying off your fees before making any charges on the credit card is the best way to avoid a high credit utilization and keeps you from getting into more debt than you can handle.

-Consider also the Capital One Classic Platinum MasterCard (a non-secured credit card), which has a 20.9% APR and $39 annual fee.
+Consider also the Capital One Platinum MasterCard (a non-secured credit card), which has a 24.99 to 28.99% APR and no annual fee.